Helsinki-NLP/OpusFilter/README.md

 # Automatic configuration file generation

 You can generate OpusFilter config files with the `opusfilter-autogen-cluster` script.
 The script takes a parallel corpus as an input and measures its quality to generate threshold parameters for filters.
-Currently, the used filters are AlphabetRatioFilter, CharacterScoreFilter, LanguageIDFilter, LengthRatioFilter, NonZeroNumeralsFilter and TerminalPunctuationFilter, but this list will be expanded and made more flexible in the future.
+Currently, the used filters are AlphabetRatioFilter, CharacterScoreFilter, LanguageIDFilter, LengthRatioFilter, NonZeroNumeralsFilter and TerminalPunctuationFilter.
+This list will be expanded and made more flexible in the future.

+## How does it work?

 First, we remove duplicates and empty sentences from the input corpus.
-Next, we take 100k subset of the corpus and produce scores for each sentence pair in the subset with the previously mentioned filters.
+Next, we take a subset (100k sentencepairs by default) of the corpus and produce scores for each sentence pair in the subset with the previously mentioned filters.
 These scores are used as features for K-means clustering to classify the sentence pairs into clean and noisy pairs.
 The values of the noisy cluster center are used as the filter threshold parameters in the generated config file.

+If you want to save the intermediate files, make sure to use the `--inter-dir` argument.

-usage:
+## usage:

 ```
-opusfilter-autogen-cluster [-h] --files src_file trg_file --langs src_lang trg_lang --scripts
+opusfilter-autogen-cluster [-h] --files src_file trg_file --langs src_lang trg_lang
-                                  src_script trg_script [--work_dir WORK_DIR]
+                                  [--scripts src_script trg_script] [--output-file OUTPUT_FILE]
+                                  [--sample-size SAMPLE_SIZE] [--work-dir WORK_DIR]
-                                  [--output_file OUTPUT_FILE] [--graph] [--overwrite]
+                                  [--inter-dir INTER_DIR] [--graph] [--overwrite]

 optional arguments:
   -h, --help            show this help message and exit